Andere Tijden

-Andere Tijden (Other/Different Times) is a history programme on Dutch television of the NTR and VPRO.
-There is also a version of the programme called Andere Tijden Sport, which shows programmes about sports history.
-Andere Tijden is currently presented by Astrid Sy and Andere Tijden Sport by Tom Egbers.
+Andere Tijden (Other/Different Times) was a history programme on Dutch television of the NTR and VPRO.
+There was also a version of the programme called Andere Tijden Sport, which showed programmes about sports history, which existed until 2025 when it was canceled due to budget cuts.
+Andere Tijden was presented by Hans Goedkoop from 2000 until 2020, and by Astrid Sy until 2025.
+Andere Tijden Sport was presented by Tom Egbers until 2023, when after a scandal he was removed from the programme, and replaced by Dione de Graaff.
+In 2025, the programme ceased broadcasting on television, and transitioned fully to YouTube.